cino/macos-phpswitch/README.md

 3. Open your terminal, go to the bin folder and run the following command: ‘chmod +x phpswitch’
 4. Go back to your home folder, open .bash_profile (or the config file of your terminal e.g. .zshrc), and add "$HOME/bin" to your $PATH, or add the following line when $PATH doesn't exist  ‘export PATH=$PATH”:$HOME/bin”’
 5. Restart your terminal.
 You can now use the 'phpswitch' command

+**PHP 5.6, 7.0, 7.1 support**

+To enable support for automated installing of deprecated versions add the following tap:

+``brew tap exolnet/homebrew-deprecated``